Skip to main content

 Understanding Hormonal Feedback Loops

-Your operates on a sophisticated feedback loop principle, akin to a home thermostat.
+Your endocrine system operates on a sophisticated feedback loop principle, akin to a home thermostat.
 When the temperature in a room drops below a set point, the thermostat activates the furnace.
 Once the desired temperature is reached, the furnace switches off.
 Similarly, when hormone levels fall below a certain threshold, the brain signals the endocrine glands to produce more.
+Conversely, when levels are sufficiently high, the brain reduces its stimulatory signals.
+This constant adjustment maintains physiological equilibrium.

 In the context of TRT, the introduction of external testosterone effectively tells the HPG axis that the “furnace” is already running, leading to a reduction in its own internal “heating” efforts.
 The body becomes accustomed to this external supply, and the natural production machinery can become quiescent.
-Re-establishing this internal production requires agents that can either directly stimulate the HPG axis or block the signals that suppress it.
+Re-establishing this internal production requires agents that can either directly stimulate the HPG axis or block the negative feedback signals that suppress it.

 The Role of Estrogen in Men